-The country has seen a significant increase in the number of foreigners coming to live in Spain since the beginning of the 21st century.
+The country has seen a significant increase in the number of expats coming to live in Spain since the beginning of the 21st century.

 If you are one of those would-be expats planning to start your new life in Spain, you may be wondering where exactly you should live to make the most of what this incredible country has to offer.

-While it’s not hard to find dozens of fabulous places to live in Spain, it can be extremely difficult to pinpoint that one ideal location that you can call home.
+While it’s not hard to find dozens of fabulous places to live in Spain, it can be extremely difficult to pinpoint the ideal location you can call home.

-Whether you choose to live in timeless and elegant Madrid, the vibrant and colourful city of Barcelona, ever-changing Valencia, or romantic Seville, – any of these incredible cities have the potential to become a perfect home for those who wish to plunge into a new Spanish urban lifestyle.
+Whether you choose to live in beautiful Granada, timeless and elegant Madrid, the vibrant and colorful city of Barcelona, ever-changing Valencia, or romantic Seville, – any of these incredible cities have the potential to become a perfect home for those who wish to plunge into a new Spanish urban lifestyle.

-If you are looking for a bit smaller and cosier coastal location, you’ve really got your work cut out – the list of options is literally as endless as Spanish Costas themselves.
+If you are looking for a smaller and cosier coastal location, you’ve got your work cut out – the list of options is literally as endless as the Spanish Costas themselves.

 However, it’s not just northerners that hold Spain’s capital in high esteem.